Doctor of Nursing Practice (DNP)

 The Doctor of Nursing Practice (D.N.P.) program is designed for nurses seeking a terminal degree in nursing practice.
 It is the only program of its type in West Michigan.

 The DNP curriculum is designed to fit the busy schedule of today's working nurses.
-Courses are delivered in an executive-style format meaning we offer online classes with required experiential on-campus experiences 1-2 times per semester.
+Courses are delivered online with specialty practicums occurring in health care settings.
+Nurse Practitioner students are on campus 1-2 times per semester in our state-of-the-art Interprofessional Simulation Center (second and third year).
 You will have access to a dedicated full-time placement coordinator who manages all of your clinical placements and academic advisors who create tailored program plans for each student.
 Choose from full-time and part-time schedules to integrate graduate school into your busy life.

 DNP coursework is designed around the national agenda to transform American health care through interprofessional collaboration, health care policy advocacy, patient-centered care, quality/safety initiatives, and the use of informatics.
 We offer multiple emphasis areas: